deepesdl/deepesdl-doc/docs/datasets/datastores.md

 please contact the DeepESDL team or directly appy via the [Network of Resources portal](https://nor-discover.cloudeo.group/Service/EDC-Sentinel-Hub/SponsoringWizardPricelist).

-Initializing the xcube datastore for Sentinel Hub:
+Initializing the xcube data store for Sentinel Hub:

 ```python
 from xcube.core.store import new_data_store